 Visas & insurance

 Living costs in Japan tend to be higher than those in the UK.
 We recommend that you do further independent research to gain a better understanding of the cost of your year abroad.
-To help you, we have a created a simple cost comparison between the UK and Canada:
+To help you, we have a created a simple cost comparison between the UK and Japan: